source-cooperative/components/README.md

 See the demo at https://source-cooperative.github.io/components/.

-The code for the demo is in the [`apps/demo`](./apps/components) directory.
+The code for the demo is in the [`apps/components-demo`](./apps/components-demo) directory.

+## viewers.source.coop

+See the webapp at https://viewers.source.coop.

+The code is in the [`apps/viewers`](./apps/viewers) directory.

 ## Monorepo

 This is a monorepo managed with [npm workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces).
-It contains two workspaces: `components`, and `components-demo` which depends on `components`.
+It contains three workspaces: `@source-cooperative/components`, and two other that depend on it: `@source-cooperative/components-demo` and `@source-cooperative/viewers` .

 To install: